 Herbal Remedies & Supplements

 Anise supplements are mainly found in specialized health stores.
-In addition, there is a wide variety of anise supplement choices available through online retailers, and each brand may come with different concentrations.
+In addition, there is a wide variety of anise supplements available through online retailers.
+Each brand may come with different concentrations so caution is advised.

 Before buying any anise products for medicinal purposes, it is important to read the labels since this herb is often confused with star anise, which is a completely different species, with its own set of health benefits and side effects.